immutant/immutant-transit/README.md

 [Transit](https://github.com/cognitect/transit-format) as a read/write
 codec with Immutant 2.x messaging and caching.

+This is a standalone project, but cannot be used without Immutant 2.x.
+Once Transit becomes stable, this will likely move in to Immutant proper.

 ## Usage

 You'll need to bring in your own version of Transit ("0.8.255" or